Edward Johnson (general)

 Edward "Allegheny" Johnson (April 16, 1816 – March 2, 1873) was a United States Army officer and Confederate general in the American Civil War.
 Highly rated by Robert E. Lee, he was made a divisional commander under Richard S. Ewell.
 On the first evening of the Battle of Gettysburg (July 1, 1863), Ewell missed his opportunity to attack Cemetery Hill, and Johnson opted against attacking Culp's Hill, for which he had a discretionary order, though he attempted this on the second and third days.
 Ewell and Johnson are blamed by many for the loss of this decisive battle.

 Early life

-Johnson was born on Salisbury Plantation near current-day Midlothian in Chesterfield County, Virginia, but his family soon moved to Kentucky.
-He attended the United States Military Academy and graduated (after five years of study) in 1838.
-He was commissioned a brevet second lieutenant in the 6th U.S. Infantry and was promoted to first lieutenant in less than a year.
-He served in the Seminole Wars in Florida and then in the West.
+Johnson was born in 1816 on Salisbury Plantation near current-day Midlothian in Chesterfield County, Virginia.
+His maternal grandfather owned the plantation, but his father was a doctor and initially raised his young family in Kentucky.
+He had a slightly elder brother, Philip Johnson, who inherited the Salisbury plantation before 1860 and operated it with the help of a younger man and enslaved labor.
+Johnson attended the United States Military Academy and graduated (after five years of study) in 1838.

+Early military career

+Commissioned a brevet second lieutenant in the 6th U.S. Infantry, Johnson was promoted to first lieutenant in less than a year.
+Sent to Florida, he fought native Americans in the Seminole Wars 1838-1841, then was posted in the West.

 In the Mexican–American War, Johnson distinguished himself for action at Veracruz, Cerro Gordo, Churubusco, Molino del Rey, and Chapultepec.
-He received two brevet promotions, to captain and major, during the war and was awarded a ceremonial sword by the state of Virginia for his bravery.
+He received two brevet promotions, to captain after Molino del Rey, and major after Chapultepec.
+Virginia also awarded him a ceremonial sword for his bravery.
 Johnson returned to duty on the Western frontier, serving in the Dakota Territory, California, Kansas, and on the Utah Expedition.